Lawns and Gardens

 If you decide that growing plants is a better use of your yard space, then Great Plant Picks is a good resource to help you decide what you should be planting.
 Remember that invasive plant species are very damaging to the Lower Mainland’s natural ecosystems, and though they may seem contained on your property, they are often able to escape and proliferate under natural conditions.
 Because invasive species present such a significant risk to the natural and built environments of Maple Ridge, we encourage you to plant species native to the Lower Mainland, in order to prevent an outbreak.

 Native plants are an essential part of our natural ecosystems.
 They convert solar energy into food, retain water, and provide shelter to small animals.
 Native plant populations are maintained by climatic, insect, and animal controls, so they rarely grow to the point where they damage the ecosystem’s health.
-To learn more about growing native species that support and promote environmental health, check out the Native Plant Society of BC website or the Plantwise 'Grow Me Instead' guide from the Invasive Species Council of British Columbia.
+To learn more about growing native species that support and promote environmental health, check out the Native Plant Society of BC website or the Plantwise 'Grow Me Instead (PDF)' guide from the Invasive Species Council of British Columbia.

 Outdoor water use on lawns and gardens is one of the major reasons why water consumption increases dramatically in the summer months.
 Unfortunately, this increased water usage coincides with warmer temperatures and drier summer conditions, making the region highly prone to drought.
 This trend is only expected to get worse in the coming years as the climate warms.
 Though Metro Vancouver’s fresh water is supplied by yearly alpine snowmelt, it is important to conserve where possible, so as to prevent droughts from worsening as the summer progresses.